percebus/ms-learn-ai-900/excercises/01-machine-learning/README.md

 4. On the Training Settings page:

 - Set the **Target column** to IceCreamsSold.
-- Deselect **Date** as a feature (it’s unique each day, so unlikely to be predictive on its own) and use the other remaining columns as features with which to train the model.
+- \_De_select **Date** as a feature (it’s unique each day, so unlikely to be predictive on its own) and use the other remaining columns as features with which to train the model.
 - Review the **Training/Testing split** (which determines how much of the dataset to use for training the model, and how much to hold back for model evaluation).

 ![Screenshot of the Training Settings page.](./assets/img/02.png)